-- (d) receives consideration for performing a public function or utilising State property, either by way of- - (i) a fee from any revenue fund or a Ministry's budgetary funds; - (ii) user levies collected by the concessionaire from users or customers for a service provided by the concessionaire; or - (iii) a combination of the consideration paid under subparagraphs (i) and (ii); - "Public-Private Partnership Office" means the Public-Private Partnership Office established under section 4; - "public officer" has the meaning assigned to the words in the Constitution; - "regulatory agency" means a statutory corporation that is entrusted with the power to issue and enforce the laws governing infrastructure development or the provision of services; - "relative" has the meaning assigned to the words in the Anti-Corruption Act, 2012; - "repealed Act" means the Public-Private Partnership Act, 2009: - "solicited proposal" means a proposal relating to the implementation of a project that is initiated by a contracting authority or public body; - "special purpose vehicle" means a project company incorporated in the Republic by a preferred bidder for the purpose of undertaking a project in accordance with a project agreement executed by the parties; - "State officer" has the meaning assigned to the words in the Constitution; - "Technical Committee" means the Public-Private Partnership Technical Committee constituted under section 9; - "transaction advisor" means a person who has the appropriate skills and experience to assist and advise a contracting authority or the Public-Private Partnership Office on matters related to a publicprivate partnership;

-- "unsolicited proposal" means a proposal relating to a project that is initiated by the bidder; - "user fee" means the right or authority granted to a concessionaire by a contracting authority to recover investment and a fair return on investment, and includes tolls, fees, tariffs, charges or other benefit; - "value for money" means the value attached to the undertaking of a public function of a contracting authority by a concessionaire under a public-private partnership which results in a net benefit accruing to that contracting authority defined in terms of cost, price, quality, quantity, timeliness or risk transfer; - "Vice-Chairperson" means the person elected as Vice-Chairperson of the Council under section 7; - "vice-chairperson" means the person elected as vice- - chairperson of the Technical Committee under section 9; - "Zambia Environmental Management Agency" means the Zambia Environmental Management Agency established under the Environmental Management Agency Act, 2011;

-- "Zambia Institute of Chartered Accountants" means the Zambia Institute of Chartered Accountants established under the Accountants Act, 2008; and - Act No. 13 of 2008 - "Zambia Public Procurement Authority" means the Zambia Public Procurement Authority established under the Public Procurement Act, 2020.
+operational risks in connection with the performance of the infrastructure project or use of State assets; and (d) receives consideration for performing a public function or utilising State property, either by way of- (i) a fee from any revenue fund or a Ministry's budgetary funds; 5 (ii) user levies collected by the concessionaire from users or customers for a service provided by the concessionaire; or (iii) a combination of the consideration paid under subparagraphs (i) and (ii); 10 "Public-Private Partnership Office" means the Public- Private Partnership Office established under section 4; Cap.
+1 "public officer" has the meaning assigned to the words in the Constitution; 15 "regulatory agency" means a statutory corporation that is entrusted with the power to issue and enforce the laws governing infrastructure development or the provision of services; 20 Act No. 3 of 2012 "relative" has the meaning assigned to the words in the Anti-Corruption Act, 2012; Act No. 14 of 2009 "repealed Act" means the Public-Private Partnership Act, 2009 "solicited proposal" means a proposal relating to the implementation of a project that is initiated by a contracting authority or public body; 25 "special purpose vehicle" means a project company incorporated in the Republic by a preferred bidder for the purpose of undertaking a project in accordance with a project agreement executed by the parties; 30 "State officer" has the meaning assigned to the words in the Constitution; "Technical Committee" means the Public Private Partnership Technical Committee constituted under section 9; 35 a contracting authority or the Public-Private Partnership Office on matters related to a public- private partnership; 5 "unsolicited proposal" means a proposal relating to a project that is initiated by the bidder; "user fee" means the right or authority granted to a concessionaire by a contracting authority to recover investment and a fair return on investment, and includes tolls, fees, tariffs, charges or other benefit; 10 "value for money" means the value attached to the undertaking of a public function of a contracting authority by a concessionaire under a public-private partnership which results in a net benefit accruing to that contracting authority defined in terms of cost, price, quality, quantity, timeliness or risk transfer; 15 "Vice-Chairperson" means the person elected as Vice-Chairperson of the Council under section 7; "vice-chairperson" means the person elected as vice- chairperson of the Technical Committee under section 9; 20 "Zambia Environmental Management Agency" means the Zambia Environmental Management Agency established under the Environmental Management Agency Act, 2011; Act No. 12 of 2011 25 "Zambia Institute of Chartered Accountants" means the Zambia Institute of Chartered Accountants established under the Accountants Act, 2008; and Act No. 13 "Zambia Public Procurement Authority" means the Zambia Public Procurement Authority established under the Public Procurement Act, 2020. of 2008 Act No. 8 of 2020 30 3.
+(1) This Act applies to- Application (a) a project implemented through the Public-Private Partnership Office; and (b) a project undertaken under a public-private partnership agreement.